-3. Deface containers with a permanent marker and write the word "EMPTY" if they do not contain any material.
+3. Label containers with the word "EMPTY" if they do not contain any material.

 4. Store all containers in an area secured by a locked door or gate that the department monitors to prevent tampering.
-Lids should be continuously in place, except when adding or removing contents of the containers.
+Lids and bungs should be continuously in place, except when adding or removing contents of the containers.

-5. Before disposing of its contents, call 541-346-3192 for assistance in making a waste determination.
+5. Before disposing of its contents, call 6-3192 for assistance in making a waste determination.

-6. Before reusing or disposing of an empty container, ensure the label that identified it as University of Oregon property and/or as a hazardous material, is defaced or removed.
+7. Before reusing or disposing of an empty container, ensure the label that identified it as University of Oregon property and/or as a hazardous material, is defaced or removed.